hgcl/clara-le/pages/posts/fermentation-behind-the-scenes.md

 _Carbonic maceration_ is a fermentation technique usually used for specific types of wines (e.g. Beaujolais).
 It results in wines with low tannins that should be drunk young.

 It actually falls under the ethanol fermentation family.
 The difference is that instead of crushing the grapes, most of the fruits are kept whole in a sealed container.
-The fruits at the bottom are crushed­—because of _duh_ gravity—and undergo conventional ethanol fermentation.
+The fruits at the bottom are crushed­ — because of _duh_ gravity — and undergo conventional ethanol fermentation.
 The carbon dioxide produced saturates the air, creating an anaerobic environment[^4].
 The carbon dioxide gas stimulates the fermentation process, which occurs inside of each berry.

 Carbonic maceration started as a winemaking technique, but people have started using it during coffee preprocessing as well.
 Before the coffee berries are ready to be roasted, they need to first be fermented, so that the fruit pulp can be removed from the seed.
 The method is similar: keep the berries intact in a closed vessel to undergo a carbonic maceration.
 In the case of coffee, the vessel is pumped with extra carbon dioxide to begin with.
 The resulting coffee profiles are often described as more intense.